Vax-Before-Travel Vaccines

 Ebola outbreaks in Africa began in 1976 and continued in 2024.
 Zaire Ebolavirus vaccines are limitedly available outside of Africa.

-Ervebo, Ebola Zaire Vaccine, Live, is a recombinant, replication-competent Ebola vaccine.
+Ervebo, Ebola Zaire Vaccine, Live, is a recombinant, replication-competent vaccine for Ebola Zaire.

-Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) is an Ebola vaccine therapy.
+Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) are Ebola vaccine therapies.

 Ebanga™ (mAb114, Ansuvimab-zykl) is a human monoclonal antibody approved for treating Zaire ebolavirus infections.